Vietnam work permit for foreigners: Step-by-step guide

 >> Technical workers have specific documentation requirements.
 Learn more about Vietnam work permit for technical workers.

-• Have at least 3 years of experience in a similar management position
+• At least 3 years of relevant experience confirmation

 >> You’ll need to provide an employment experience certificate to prove your qualifications regardless of your position.